Solidarität gewinnt – Gerechtigkeit siegt!

 Nur wenige Tage nach den Bränden im September 2020 hatte die Polizei sechs Jugendliche verhaftet (“Moria 6”) und der Brandstiftung beschuldigt.
 Ab dem Moment ihrer Verhaftung, wurden sie in der Öffentlichkeit bereits als Schuldige präsentiert.

 Die “Moria 6” wurden in zwei getrennten Prozessen verurteilt, die als „Parodie der Justiz“ bezeichnet werden müssen.
 Obwohl gültige Dokumente vorlagen, wurden nur zwei der sechs Verhafteten als Minderjährige anerkannt.
-Die Verschiebung des Berufungsverfahrens um ein Jahr bedeutet neben den zusätzlichen Qualen für die Angeklagten auch, dass mittlerweile neu vorliegende Beweise dafür dass drei der vier Jugendlichen bei ihrer Verhaftung minderjährig waren, erst jetzt geprüft werden können.
+Die Verschiebung des Berufungsverfahrens um ein Jahr bedeutet neben den zusätzlichen Qualen für die Angeklagten auch, dass mittlerweile neu vorliegende Beweise dafür, dass drei der vier Jugendlichen bei ihrer Verhaftung minderjährig waren, erst jetzt geprüft werden können.

-Die Angeklagten, die als Erwachsene bezeichnet wurden, wurden im Juni 2021 in erster Instanz wegen Brandstiftung mit Gefährdung von Menschenleben zu 10 Jahren Haft verurteilt.
+Die Angeklagten, die als Erwachsene behandelt wurden, wurden im Juni 2021 in erster Instanz wegen Brandstiftung mit Gefährdung von Menschenleben zu 10 Jahren Haft verurteilt.
 Das Gericht weigerte sich, mildernde Umstände zu berücksichtigen.
 “Sie haben uns überhaupt nicht zugehört”, sagte eine Anwältin der Verteidigung, als sie den Gerichtssaal verließ, “dieses Urteil stand bereits fest, als die Angeklagten Mitte September 2020 verhaftet wurden”.
 Unmittelbar nach der Urteilsverkündung legte die Verteidigung Berufung ein.

 Nach dem Urteil am 11.
 Juni 2021 kritisierten internationale Prozessbeobachter*innen den Mangel an Beweisen.
 Sie kamen in ihrem umfassenden Bericht zu dem Schluss, dass das Recht der Angeklagten auf ein faires Verfahren mehrfach verletzt wurde.
 Auch die lautstarke Forderung nach einem transparenten Prozess, gestellt von über 70 europäischen Organisationen und hunderten von Einzelpersonen, wurde nicht erfüllt.

 Die Befürchtung einer Vorverurteilung bestätigte sich bereits, als die beiden offiziell als minderjährig anerkannten Jugendlichen der Moria 6 im März 2021 vom Jugendgericht Lesbos zu fünf Jahren Haft verurteilt wurden und das Urteil im Juni 2022 vom Jugendberufungsgericht bestätigt wurde.
 Lediglich das Strafmaß konnte wegen “guter Führung im Gefängnis” von fünf auf vier Jahre reduziert werden.
 Die Anwält_innen vom Legal Centre Lesvos stellten daraufhin einen Antrag auf Annullierung des unfairen Urteils.
 Dieser wurde vor dem obersten Gerichtshof abgelehnt.
 Der Antrag wird nun an den Europäischen Gerichtshof weitergeleitet.
-Mittlerweile wurde eine der Jugendlichen wegen guter Führung auf Bewährung freigelassen, der zweite wurde vom Gefängnis direkt in Abschiebehaft genommen.
+Mittlerweile wurde einer der Jugendlichen wegen guter Führung auf Bewährung freigelassen, der zweite wurde vom Gefängnis direkt in Abschiebehaft genommen.

 Die Verurteilung der insgesamt sechs Jugendlichen ist ein weiteres schockierendes Beispiel für die Kriminalisierung von Menschen auf der Flucht.
-Damit soll auch von dem Verbrechen der EU und Griechenland abgelenkt werden, menschenunwürdige Camps wie das Camp Moria zu bauen, illegale Push-Backs durchzuführen, Schutzsuchende durch Rechtsreformen wie das „Gemeinsame Europäische Asylsystem“ (GEAS) systematisch zu entrechten und weitere Lager nach dem Vorbild von Moria an den EU-Außengrenzen zu errichten.
+Damit soll auch von den Verbrechen der EU und Griechenland abgelenkt werden, menschenunwürdige Camps wie das Camp Moria zu bauen, illegale Push-Backs durchzuführen, Schutzsuchende durch Rechtsreformen wie das „Gemeinsame Europäische Asylsystem“ (GEAS) systematisch zu entrechten und weitere Lager nach dem Vorbild von Moria an den EU-Außengrenzen zu errichten.

 Wir fordern die EU und den griechischen Staat auf, Verantwortung für die menschenunwürdigen Lager und das daraus resultierende menschliche Leid zu übernehmen!